scrapnode/blog.scrapnode.com/_posts/2023-03-11-when-index-scan-is-slower-than-full-table-scan.md

 GROUP BY p.user_id;
 ```

-Almost immediately, I discovered that the query was executed on a non-indexed column, specifically either `p.user_id` or `p.active`.
+Almost time, I will assume that the query was executed on a non-indexed column, specifically either `p.user_id` or `p.active`.
 However, to my surprise, this time was different!
 I noticed that we already had an index on the `p.user_id` column, yet we were still examining over two million rows!

 Ah, something unusual was happening.
 I quickly grabbed my coffee and began a more thorough investigation.